I used to work at Longhorn Steakhouse, and this is exactly the recipe the bartenders use.

-- 1 1/4 ounce Don Julio Blanco Tequila
+- 1 1/4 ounces Don Julio Blanco tequila

 - Add liquors and all other ingredients to a martini-like shaker.
 Fill with ice.
 Put on shaker's lid.
 Shake.

-- Wet lip of margarita glass with water and then dip into superfine sugar that is colored and flavored with a drop of Monin syrup.
-You'll have play with the amount... mix the sugar with a drop of syrup and then stir.
+- Wet lip of margarita glass with water, and then dip into superfine sugar that is colored and flavored with a drop of Monin syrup.
+You'll have to play with the amount.
+Mix the sugar with a drop of syrup and then stir.

 - Strain and pour into a glass or over ice.
 Enjoy!

 Most local liquor stores will carry the Don Julio Blanco tequila and the Smirnoff Watermelon.
 Grenadine is cherry-flavored syrup that is typically used to make drinks like Shirley Temples.
 I have found this item at Super Target.

 The sour mix is readily available at any grocery or liquor store.
 If you want to cut calories, this is where you can do it by substituting a sugar-free version.